arne-schroppe/dash/README.md

 (Dash doesn't understand floating point numbers yet, only integers.)

 A fairly useful kind of value in Dash is the symbol.
-A symbol is simply a `:` followed by any identifier:
+A symbol is simply a `:` followed by an identifier:
 ```
 job = :engineer
 ```

 A symbol can also carry data:
 ```
-employee-of-the-month = :employee "bob" :engineer 46
+employee-of-the-month = :employee "bob" 46 :engineer
 ```

 Dash has built-in syntax for lists and tuples: